 The Voice Foundation and NATS Foundation present the Van L. Lawrence Fellowship

 The Van Lawrence Fellowship Award is given jointly by the National Association of Teachers of Singing Foundation (NATS Foundation) and The Voice Foundation.
-Application submission deadline for 2018 is November 15th, 2017.
+Application submission deadline has been changed to December 1st.

 The fellowship was created by The Voice Foundation and the NATS Foundation to honor Van L. Lawrence, M.D., for his outstanding contribution to voice, and particularly to recognize the importance of the interdisciplinary education he fostered among laryngologists and singing teachers.